 Throughout history, societies around the world have used the death penalty as a way to punish the most heinous crimes.
 While capital punishment is still practiced today, many countries have since abolished it.
+In fact, in the US, California’s governor recently put a moratorium on the death penalty, temporarily stopping it altogther.
 Given the moral complexities and depth of emotions involved, the death penalty remains a controversial debate the world over.

 The following are three arguments in support of the death penalty and three against it.